___Chicks Dig Poetry___

 Washington, D.C.

-My second collection, I Was the Jukebox, won the 2009 Barnard Women Poets Prize and was published by W.W.
-Norton in 2010.
-My first collection, Theories of Falling, won the 2007 New Issues Poetry Prize.
-My most recent book is Don't Kill the Birthday Girl: Tales From an Allergic Life (Crown, 2011), a memoir and cultural history of food allergy.
-My prose has also appeared in Psychology Today, The Oxford American, and the Washington Post Magazine. www.sandrabeasley.com
+My collections include Made to Explode; Count the Waves; I Was the Jukebox, which won the Barnard Women Poets Prize; and Theories of Falling, which won the New Issues Poetry Prize.
+In 2018, I served as the editor for Vinegar and Char: Verse from the Southern Foodways Alliance.
+I am also the author of a disability memoir, Don't Kill the Birthday Girl: Tales From an Allergic Life, which doubles as a cultural history of food allergy.
+My prose has appeared in The Washington Post, The New York Times, Poets & Writers, and multiple anthologies. www.sandrabeasley.com

 View my complete profile